nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Use case resumes from step 2.

 * 1b.
-ClientGrid is unable to find a matching buyer, seller, or property entry in the meeting book.
+ClientGrid detects there is a meeting of the same meeting title and meeting date in the client book.

     * 1b1.
+ClientGrid notifies the user of an existing meeting with the same title and date in the client book and prompts the user to modify either the meeting title or date before resubmitting.

+    * Use case ends.

+* 1c.
+ClientGrid is unable to find a matching buyer, seller, or property entry in the ClientBook or PropertyBook.

-ClientGrid informs real estate agent that the buyer, seller, or property does not exist in the meeting book.
+    * 1c1.
+ClientGrid informs real estate agent that the buyer, seller, or property does not exist in the ClientBook or PropertyBook.

     * Use case ends.